ibm-cloud-docs/openshift/openshift_versions.md

 ### {{site.data.keyword.openshiftshort}} 4.4 (Unsupported)
 {: #ocp44}

 As of 31 May 2021, {{site.data.keyword.openshiftlong_notm}} clusters that run [version 4.4](/docs/openshift?topic=openshift-changelog_archive) are unsupported.
-Version 4.4 clusters cannot receive security updates or support unless they are updated to the next most recent version.
 {: shortdesc}

-[Review the potential impact](#ocp45) and then [update your cluster](/docs/openshift?topic=openshift-update) immediately to at least {{site.data.keyword.openshiftshort}} 4.5.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes, or update the cluster to the next version.
+Review the potential impacts and immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.

 ### {{site.data.keyword.openshiftshort}} 4.3 (Unsupported)
 {: #ocp43}

 As of 7 March 2021, {{site.data.keyword.openshiftlong_notm}} clusters that run [version 4.3](/docs/openshift?topic=openshift-changelog_archive) are unsupported.
-Version 4.3 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.openshiftlong_notm}}, [create a new cluster](/docs/openshift?topic=openshift-clusters#clusters) and [copy your deployments](/docs/openshift?topic=openshift-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.openshiftlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.